madneal/check-cve/README.md

 # check-cve

-A tool to chekc all the cves related to specific product and versions.
+The tool is utiled to obtain all cve related to specific product, version and other information.

 ## Run